MK-Ware/CryptoKnight/README.md

 1. Steganography (F5 algorithm)

 # Setup and Run:
 - If you're on Windows, there's a compiled exe binary you can grab from the [releases page](https://github.com/MonroCoury/CryptoKnight/releases).
-All you need to do is extract the contents of the zip archive and double click the exe file..
+All you need to do is extract the contents of the zip archive (you might need 7-zip, which can be found at: http://www.7-zip.org/download.html), and double click the exe file..
 That's it!

 - Linux users have one of 2 options (option b should be faster to launch):<br />
 a.
 Run the compiled windows binary same as above using wine.<br />